 Recycled capital grant fund £

-At 1 April 2022 23,864
+At 1 April 2023 24,417

+Utilised during the year (24,970)

 Interest credited to the fund 553

-At 31 March 2023 24,417
+At 31 March 2024 -

 20 EMPLOYEE BENEFITS

 The Pensions Trust - Social Housing Pension Scheme

 As detailed in Note 6 employees are employed on Joint Contracts of Employment with Midlands Rural Housing and Village Development Association Limited (MRH).
 MRH participates in The Pensions Trust - Social Housing Pension Scheme.
 The entire assets and liabilities of this pension scheme is declared in the accounts of MRH.